-Simple Pin Media offers a brilliant example with its blog post, “The Complete Guide to Rich Pins on Pinterest.”
+Simple Pin Media offers a brilliant example with its blog post, The Complete Guide to Rich Pins on Pinterest.
 Simple Pin Media is a digital marketing agency specializing in, you guessed it, Pinterest.
 Rich pins are a newer feature of Pinterest and anyone who is interested in improving their Pinterest strategy will Google “What are rich pins on Pinterest” or “How to use Rich Pins on Pinterest.”
 When they do, they’ll find a complete guide written by Simple Pin.

 The “Ultimate Guide” is one of the more popular types of evergreen content.
-Ultimate guides will solve a common question or problem by breaking it down into bite-sized, step by step explanations.
+Ultimate guides will solve a common question or problem by breaking it down into bite-sized, step-by-step explanations.

 Pat Flynn of Smart Passive Income does this very well, especially in this guide to creating and selling an online course.
 Creating and selling a course is a huge undertaking with lots of different steps involved in it.
 Pat covers it all, which means he can capture traffic who are searching for information on different parts of the process.
 The post is also frequently updated to keep it valuable to audiences.

 An alternate option to creating the ultimate guide is to create an ultimate checklist.
 Checklists provide value in an easy-to-consume and condensed way.
 Checklists are evergreen content that is easy to repurpose too!
-You can easily turn a checklist into a downloadable PDF, a SlideShare presentation or a marketing video.
+You can easily turn a checklist into a downloadable PDF, a SlideShare presentation, or a marketing video.
 Our example from CopyBlogger offers their checklist in the article and as a downloadable PDF so users can refer to it every time they

-One way to utilize this type of evergreen content is to address common or beginner mistakes in a certain niche, like Jeff Bullas did in this article about 15 common mistakes in social media marketing.
+One way to utilize this type of evergreen content is to address common or beginner mistakes in a certain niche, like Jeff Bullas, did in this article about 15 common mistakes in social media marketing.

 You can also frame this by sharing lessons you learned, like Stevie from Stevie Says Social did!
 This is a more personal take on evergreen content.
 It’s a fantastic way to be personal and share a bit of your story with your audience while still providing value by sharing the mistakes they can avoid.

-Case studies can be framed as a story, which is one of the most compelling types of content you can create.
+Case studies can be framed as a story, which is one of the most compelling types of evergreen blog post you can create.
 It also shows real-world results to your audience.
 It can show you as an expert, show your audience what you can do and it offers your audience a chance to connect with a story.
 As an added bonus, it gives a little spotlight to your customers!
 The online course platform Podia frequently shares their users’ success stories.

 Lists of tools and resources are other popular types of evergreen content because people are always looking for tools.
 The trick is to keep updating these pieces as Backlinko does with their list of SEO tools.
-Tools are always changing and coming onto the market so if you want your list to be the most extensive and complete, schedule in reminders to update your evergreen list of tools and resources on a regular basis.
+Tools are always changing and coming onto the market so if you want your list to be the most extensive and complete, schedule reminders to update your evergreen list of tools and resources on a regular basis.